borisfritz/fritz-maze/README.md

 1. Navigate to the project folder in Explorer.
 2. Right-click in the explorer and select **Open In Terminal**.
+    1. You can also use the terminal and navigate to the folder directly.
-3. Run the game by executing the following command:
+3. Run the game by executing the following command in the terminal:
    ```powershell
    uv run main.py
    ```